 He saved me.
 He made me realize that God was nowhere near the primero uno in my life, and that I was not living the full, happy and amazing life that He designed for me.
 I quit the trainer.
 I tried to go off the diet plan.
 I got scared of gaining weight and ended up losing it (and I didn’t have anything to lose.)
 So, I put myself back “on plan” without the trainer, in order to gain weight.
 That was 6 years ago.
 And it took me 6 years to truly break out of being on a plan.
 To let go of rules.
 To heal my relationship with food and my body and to get healthy again.

 I am updating this in 2019 and I can say I am free.
 It spent a good 8 years, and almost all of my 20s, obsessing over what I would or wouldn’t eat, how many calories I could eat and how much exercise I had to do.
 In 2018 I said enough was enough and I quit the gym and started eating.
 And eating A LOT.
 I gained weight.
 Healthy weight that I needed for my body to function and get my period back.
 Weight that told me body it was no longer in danger and in a famine.
 Weight that allowed me to think clearly and feel joy and life again and to not always be tired.
 Weight that allowed me to feel the difference between exercising because I HAD TO and because I wanted to.
-I’m slowly working my way back into exercise and do plan to lift weights again, but not until I am sure that my body feels safe.
+I took 9 full months off exercise to heal my body AND my relationship with exercise and I am working slowly back into it.

 Yes, I gained some weight.
 Yes, that was the hardest and scariest thing I’ve ever done.
 BUT, it was the most freeing and life giving thing ever.
 Some days I still struggle with my new slightly bigger and softer body.
 But, I love being able to eat what I want and enjoy my life again without stressing about calories or if its “on plan.”
 My metabolism is better than ever and I no longer constantly think of Food.
 I have life again.
 I only wish I would have chosen it sooner.